Genesis 43:13

 Take your brother as well, and return to the man at once.

-Take your brother also
+Take your brother as well,

-and return to the man at once
+and return to the man at once.

 Persons / Places / Events